ourcodingclub/ourcodingclub.github.io/_posts/2016-11-15-troubleshooting.md

 #### 2. You can solve common mistakes in `R`

 #### 3. If you can't figure out a solution yourself, you know where to find help

+Next up. we'll have a tutorial on <a href="https://ourcodingclub.github.io/2017/04/25/etiquette.html" target ="_blank">Coding Etiquette</a>!
+Developing code-writing routines and sticking to defined conventions is a good way to ensure uniform, mistake-free code that runs smoothly!

+Feeling ready to go one step further?
+Learn how to format and manipulate data in a tidy and efficient way with our <a href="https://ourcodingclub.github.io/2017/01/16/piping.html" target="_blank">tidyr and dplyr tutorial!</a> Keen to make more graphs?
+Check out our <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">data visualisation tutorial!</a>

 <hr>
 <hr>